-Milan’s Bosco Verticale (Vertical Forest) has made the list of finalists for the International Highrise Award 2014, from the City of Frankfurt.
+Milan’s Bosco Verticale (Vertical Forest) has won the International Highrise Award 2014, from the City of Frankfurt.

 Once a symbol of progress, wealth and the Italian society of the Sixties, the iconic motorist mecca Autogrill is often overlooked as a mere roadside convenience stop for weary travellers.
 Today, Swide abolishes this stereotype and explores the ‘beauty’ of Autogrill in pictures.